superpowers/docs.superpowers-html5.com/pages/en/4_development/3_building-superpowers.md

 npm run build
 ```

+### Running the server

-Once it's done, you can start a local server with:
+Once it's done, you can start the server with:

 ```bash
 node server start